- Search The Registry

 Royal African Company (shield)

 It was led by the Duke of York, who was the brother of Charles II and later took the throne as James II.
-Soon after his ascension to the throne in 1660, King Charles II granted a charter to the Company of Royal Adventurers Trading to Africa, which was renamed the Royal African Company (RAC).
+Soon after his ascension to the throne in 1660, King Charles II granted a charter to the Company of Royal Adventurers Trading to Africa, renamed the Royal African Company (RAC).
 This company was given a monopoly over British trade with a region in western Africa.
 Its original purpose was to exploit the gold fields up the Gambia River.
 Its agents soon engaged in the slave trade, as well as with other commodities.
-It traded mainly with the peoples of the Gold Coast, which is now Ghana.
+It traded mainly with the Gold Coast's peoples, now Ghana.

-Records show that between 1662 and 1731, the Company transported approximately 212,000 slaves, of whom 44,000 died in route.
+Records show that between 1662 and 1731, the Company transported approximately 212,000 slaves, of whom 44,000 died en route of the Middle Passage.
 By that time, they also transported slaves to English colonies in North America.
 Ship’s crew mortality rates were often similar and sometimes greater than the mortality rates amongst the slaves.
 Its profits made a major contribution to the increase in the financial power of those who controlled the City of London.
 The RAC lasted until 1752.